adonisjs/v5-docs/content/guides/database/introduction.md

 ---

 #### seeders
 The `seeders` object allows you to define the paths for loading the database seeder files.
-You can also define path to an installed package.
+You can also specify a path to an installed package.
 For example:

 ```ts
 {